My Photography & Travel Guide to Ljubljana, Slovenia

 Cobbler’s Bridge on the Ljubljanica River

 The Cobbler’s Bridge, known as "Čevljarski most" in Slovene, is one of the oldest bridges in Ljubljana.
 It dates back to at least the 13th century.
-Today, the Cobbler’s Bridge is a pedestrian-only bridge, providing a scenic walkway over the Ljubljanica River and connecting the Old Town with other parts of the city.
+Today, the Cobbler’s Bridge is a pedestrian-only bridge that provides a scenic walkway over the Ljubljanica River and connects the Old Town with other parts of the city.

 Dragon Bridge –